adamolnar/Portfolio_5_Cherry_Leaves_Mildew/README.md

 The project addresses the following business requirements:
 1. **Visual Differentiation**: The client requires a study to visually differentiate healthy cherry leaves from those containing powdery mildew.
-2. **Fungal Disease Detection**: The client seeks to predict whether a cherry leaf is healthy or infected with powdery mildew.
+2. **Powdery Mildew Detection**: The client seeks to predict whether a cherry leaf is healthy or infected with powdery mildew.
 2. **Daschboard**: The client needs a dashboard that meets the above requirements.

 ## User Stories